ZhaoYilin/moha/docs/_sources/quickstart_installation.rst.txt

 Unit test
 ---------
-To ensure that the installation was successful, you can run an unit test with pytest module.
-Inside the moha folder and run:
+To ensure that the installation was successful, run a unit test with the pytest module.
+Inside the :file:`/moha` folder and run:

     .. code-block:: bash